CascadeSTEAM/cascadesteam.github.io/organization.md

 ### Committees

 Committees assist in creation and management of core organization tasks.
-Committees are designed to be led by a board member, and be composed of board members, committee members, and community members.
+Committees are designed to be led by a board member and be composed of board members, committee members, and community members.
 Objectives are determined by agreement between the Board of Directors and each respective committee.
-Input and participation from the community is crucial to ensure alignment of community interests.

 Committees include:
+- Advisory: Represent and reflect community interests, and advocate for the organization in the community.
+- Engagement: Strategize and execute communications, marketing, and outreach.
 - Executive: Strategize and manage alignment of priorities.
-- Engagement: Strategize and execute communications, marketing, and outreach.
-- Program: Strategize and manage organization activities, including programs and events.
 - Finance: Strategize financial support, management, and related filings.
-- Advisory: Represent and reflect community interests and advocate for the organization in the community.

-## *Get Involved!*

-Are you a professional in one of the STEAM fields, education, or local government?
-Are you interested in contributing to the mission of Cascade STEAM?
-Please share your interests via our [Community Survey](http://community-survey.cascadesteam.org) and contact us to discuss!
+- Programs: Strategize and manage organization activities, including programs and events.

 ## Contact Us